Find a row

 |

+Optional.
 An object that defines filter criteria using the Data API filter syntax.
-Use filter operators to compare columns with literal values.
-For more information and examples, see Filter operators for tables and Find rows.
-You cannot filter on To perform a vector search, use |
+The method only finds rows that match the filter criteria.
+For a list of available filter operators and more examples, see Filter operators for tables.
+To perform a vector search, use Default: No filter See Use filters to find a row for an example. |

 |